BehnazHosseini/bitcoin-price-analysis/README.md

 Bitcoin, the pioneering cryptocurrency, has ignited global interest due to its intriguing price fluctuations and potential impact on the financial landscape.
 This project is designed to provide a comprehensive exploration of Bitcoin's price behavior, encompassing historical trends, volatility patterns, and future price predictions.

+**Note**: You can see the code in bitcoin.ipynb and the notebook with outputs and plots in bitcoin_notebook.html.

 ## Table of Contents

 - [Data](#data)